ithaka/PEP/docs/students.md

 Once you’ve decided on a set of terms to use, it’s time to begin putting them together.
 The way you combine your search terms will serve as a set of instructions for the database, telling it what you want to see and what you don’t.

 For more precise results, use quotation marks around multi-word search terms.
 This is known as a **phrase search**.
 It tells the database to retrieve only results where these words are used together in a certain order.
-If you’re researching the theatrical group Blue Man Group, a key word search for blue man group will retrieve any article where these three words appear, even if they are separated by other words or are out of order.
+If you’re researching the theatrical group Blue Man Group, a keyword search for blue man group will retrieve any article where these three words appear, even if they are separated by other words or are out of order.
 On the other hand, a phrase search for “blue man group” in quotation marks will retrieve only articles where the words appear together in that order.
 The second group of search results is much smaller and easier to review.

 ### Boolean Operators

 Consider using special words called Boolean operators: AND, OR, and NOT.
 These words give the database additional information about how to process a search that uses more than one term.
 Let’s look at some examples.

-- **AND** tells the database to retrieve all of the results that contain both Term A andTerm B. It narrows the search by leaving out results in which one term, but not the other, is used.
+- **AND** tells the database to retrieve all of the results that contain both Term A and Term B. It narrows the search by leaving out results in which one term, but not the other, is used.
-- **OR** tells the database to retrieve all of the results that contain either Term A or TermB.It expands the search to include all instances where either term appears.
-This will be the largest set of results — remember it as “OR means more.”
+- **OR** tells the database to retrieve all of the results that contain either Term A or Term B.It expands the search to include all instances where either term appears.
+This will be the largest set of results — remember it as: “OR means more.”
 - **NOT** tells the database to include one term but exclude the other.
 It narrows the search by leaving out any result that contains the second term.

 A Boolean operator should always appear in all capital letters.
 This tells the database to use the capitalized word as an instruction, not as a word that is part of your search.